dwydler/LookingGlass-Docker/README.md

 ## Install / Update

 1. Clone the repository to the correct folder for docker containers
-2. Editing lookingglass.env and set your parameters and data.
+2. Editing lg.default.env and set your parameters and data.
 Any change requires an restart of the containers.
 3. For IPv6 support, edit the Docker daemon configuration file, located at /etc/docker/daemon.json.
 Configure the following parameters and run `systemctl restart docker.service` to restart docker:
   ```
   {